-You can ssh into the TurtleBot using the login info below:
+Note that it may take a minute or two to do so.
+Now you can ssh into the TurtleBot using the login info below:

-'''

-ssh fruitname@fruitname

-Password: fruitname2022
+ssh fruitname@fruitname Password: fruitname2022

-'''

 Once you have ssh'd into your TurtleBot, you need to configure the network so that your computer is the ROS master, but the TurtleBot is the host.
-This can be done by opening the .bashrc file on your TurtleBot by calling and ensuring that the following lines exist in the file: NOTE: THESE LINES SHOULD ALREADY EXIST TOWARDS THE BOTTOM OF YOUR FILE.
-YOU SHOULD NOT HAVE TO EDIT THIS FILE, WE JUST WANT YOU TO LOOK AT IT.
+This can be done by opening the .bashrc file on your TurtleBot by calling cat .bashrc

+NOTE: YOU SHOULD NOT HAVE TO EDIT THIS FILE, WE JUST WANT YOU TO LOOK AT IT.
+PLEASE DO NOT USE vim TO OPEN THE TURTLEBOT BASHRC FILE!
+Now run the TurtleBot bringup sequence: